hyperifyio/goagent/README.md

 - [License and credits](#license-and-credits)

 ## Why goagent?
-- Minimal, portable, and vendor‑agnostic (works with any OpenAI‑compatible endpoint)
+- Minimal, portable, vendor‑agnostic: works with any OpenAI‑compatible endpoint
 - Deterministic and auditable: argv‑only tool execution, JSON stdin/stdout, strict timeouts
 - Safe by default: explicit allowlist of tools; no shell evaluation
 - Batteries included: small toolbelt for filesystem and process tasks